|Anti-Doping Documentation - Tokyo 2020 Olympic Games|

 As a condition of participation of golf athletes in the Tokyo 2020 Olympic Games, the potential Olympic golf athletes are part of the IGF Olympic anti-doping programme.

-To ensure a clean and level field of play for the Olympic golf competitions, the athletes will come under the IGF’s jurisdiction for the purpose of the programme as of 23 April 2021* and the IGF aims to test all athletes who will compete in Tokyo during the 13-week* period prior to the Games.
+To ensure a clean and level field of play for the Olympic golf competitions, the athletes will come under the IGF’s testing authority for the purpose of the programme as of 23 April 2021 and the IGF aims to test all athletes who will compete in Tokyo during the 13-week period prior to the Games.
 These tests may be in- or out-of-competition, urine or blood.